AustralianCancerDataNetwork/oa-configurator/docs/architecture.md

 `create_engine()`'s own `schema_translate_map` is authoritative, not a default:

 - an `execution_options` argument may *extend* the map with a key the resolver doesn't own (e.g. a package's own reserved-schema role, layered on top of the CDM map, see [Vector Stores](api/vector-stores.md) for a real example),
-- supplying protected schemas raises `ValueError` rather tahn silently overriding the configured routing.
+- supplying protected schemas raises `ValueError` rather than silently overriding the configured routing.

 ---